Do Something Big!

 The former iD Tech Camps student credits his summer experience with sparking a love for technology and the realization that a job in tech is both fun and rewarding.

-Mark’s path to Google was kick started by iD Tech Camps—a summer experience that shaped his goals and provided the tools he needed to succeed.
+Mark’s path to his current position with Microsoft was kick started by iD Tech Camps—a summer experience that shaped his goals and provided the tools he needed to succeed.

 “iD Tech Camps helped me identify what it was I enjoyed about technology.
 More importantly, my summer immersed in game development helped me realize that many people have successful careers in technology.”